 History is taught using National Curriculum guidelines and undertakes various programmes of study.
 A skills based approach is encouraged with topics including ‘What is History?’
 ‘The Legacy of the Romans’, ‘The Norman Conquest’ and ‘Medieval Life’.

-The students are following an adapted programme of study for Mathematics based on the National Curriculum.
-Topics covered include: calculations and number patterns; shape measurement and time; graphs, fractions, ICT and numeracy.
-The topics taught take up two thirds of the available mathematics curriculum time and students will spend one lesson per week in the ICT suite on maths programmes.
+The pupils are following an adapted programme of study for Mathematics based on the National Curriculum.
+Topics covered include: calculations and number patterns; shape, measurement, and time; graphs, fractions, ICT and numeracy.
+Emphasis is placed on independent maths skills and problem solving.

-Students will be given the opportunity to learn new songs, sing in two parts and listen to a wide variety of music.
-They should be able to repeat a rhythm previously heard and recognise a well known song from its rhythm.
+Sessions take place in years 7 and 8 and TLC.
+Pupils will be given the opportunity to learn new songs, sing in two parts and listen to a wide variety of music.
+They should be able to repeat a rhythm previously heard and recognise a well-known song from its rhythm.
 Work undertaken covers all the attainment targets.

-Swimming takes place every Thursday at the Oasis Leisure Centre.
-This is part of our curriculum and all students in Y7 and Y8 are expected to swim.
+This is part of our curriculum and pupils in year 7 are given the opportunity to swim.
 If there is any permanent medical condition which prevents your child from swimming please inform the school immediately.
-If for any reason your child is unable to swim on one occasion then he/she should bring a note explaining why, if a child does not have a note then he/she will be expected to swim and on this occasion the school will provide kit.
+If for any reason your child is unable to swim on one occasion then they should bring a note explaining why, if a child does not have a note then they will be expected to swim and on this occasion the school will provide kit.

-Every student has the opportunity to participate in some sporting activity.
-In Years 7, 8 and 9 students will undertake skills training and participate in some team games.
-In Years 10 and 11 students undertake a Leisure Pursuits programme that enables them to sample the wide range of activities available in Swindon Leisure Centres.
+Every pupil has the opportunity to participate in some sporting activity.
+In Years 7, 8 and 9 pupils will undertake skills training and participate in some team games.
+In Years 10 and 11 pupils undertake a Leisure Pursuits programme that enables them to sample the wide range of activities available in Swindon Leisure Centres.

 Religious Education follows the Wiltshire agreed syllabus which is non-denominational and multi-faith in character.
 Parents are welcome to see the scheme of work.